14 beauty (and life) lessons we learned from celebs in 2022

 View this post on Instagram

-For the perfect contour, Rihanna relies on Fenty’s Match Stix Matte Contour Skinstick (SG$49).
+For the perfect contour, Rihanna relies on Fenty’s Match Stix Matte Contour Skinstick.
 “It works like magic, especially when my face changes and a second chin pops up and my nose decides to double in width.”

 Shop Fenty Beauty Match Stix Matte Contour Skinstick Here